MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 One of the most potentially frustrating problems in software development is keeping track of all the different copies of the code.
 For example, we might start a project on a local desktop computer, switch to working on a laptop during a conference, and then do performance optimization on a supercomputer.
-In ye olden days, switching between computers was typically accomplished by copying files via a USB drive, or with ssh, or by emailing things to oneself.
+In ye olden days, switching between computers was typically accomplished by copying files via a USB drive, or with `ssh`, or by emailing things to oneself.
-After copying the files, it was very easy to make an important change on one computer, forget about it, and go back to working on the original version of the code on another computer.
+After copying files, it was very easy to make an important change on one computer, forget about it, then resume work with the original code version on another computer (having forgotten to reapply the important change).
-Of course, when collaborating with other people these problems get dramatically worse.
+Of course, when collaborating with other people such problems get dramatically worse.

-Git greatly simplifies the process of having multiple copies of a code development project.
+Git greatly simplifies the process of maintaining multiple copies of a code development project.
 Let's see this in action by making another clone of our GitHub repository.
 For this next exercise **you must first navigate out of your project folder**.

 ~~~